 Dunea handles payment arrears and disconnections with the utmost care: we follow set procedures in which we seek to contact the customer in various ways and at various times.
 Disconnection is a last resort when it comes to making a payment arrangement.
 Dunea works with organisations including municipalities, housing associations and energy companies in order to identify payment arrears at an early stage and offer appropriate support.

-2022 results

-Governance
+Dunea also provides facilities in our beautiful dune reserves.
+For example this upgraded lookout point.

-Annual financial statements
+2022 results Governance Annual financial statements Other information Additional information

-Other information

-Additional information